MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

 ### Resolve the 8524 DNS lookup failure: The long way around

-If the 8524 error/events aren't caused by stale DC metadata and the CNAME PING test fails, vet the DNS health of the source DC, the destination DC, and the DNS Servers used by the source and destination DCs.
+If the 8524 error/events aren't caused by stale DC metadata, and the CNAME PING test fails, vet the DNS health of the source DC, the destination DC, and the DNS Servers used by the source and destination DCs.
 In summary, verify that:

 - The source DC has registered the CNAME and host records with a valid DNS.
 - The destination DC points to valid DNS Servers.